Quantale: Overview

-A unital quantale may be defined equivalently as a monoid in the category Sup of complete join semi-lattices.
+A unital quantale may be defined equivalently as a monoid in the category Sup of complete join-semilattices.

 A unital quantale is an idempotent semiring under join and multiplication.

 A unital quantale in which the identity is the top element of the underlying lattice is said to be strictly two-sided (or simply integral).

 A commutative quantale is a quantale whose multiplication is commutative.
 A frame, with its multiplication given by the meet operation, is a typical example of a strictly two-sided commutative quantale.
 Another simple example is provided by the unit interval together with its usual multiplication.

 An idempotent quantale is a quantale whose multiplication is idempotent.
 A frame is the same as an idempotent strictly two-sided quantale.